Elsbells766/ai-for-the-art/README.md

  - Through this course I aspire to become more confident at coding and improve my skills within github
  - I would like to gain more understanding on the whole of how github works.
  - I would like to be able to learn basic commands and functions of github
  - Be able to read simple python
+ - Be able to understand basic algorythims
 ## Aims
 - I aim to create a portfolio of my work
 - I am to present my work in a clear and well organised way